-GeoBus is available to visit all secondary schools in all educational authorities around Scotland.
-Teaching packages cover broad areas of Earth science and are aimed at supporting STEM subject teaching generally, as well as highlighting career opportunities in Earth Science and other STEM subjects.
+GeoBus teaching packages cover broad areas of Earth science and are aimed at supporting STEM subject teaching generally, as well as highlighting career opportunities in Earth Science and other STEM subjects.

 Our fundamental aim is to engage with pupils to enhance their understanding of Earth Science, and provide resources and support to teachers across the UK whose main subject may not be geology.
 All of the GeoBus teaching packages are based around hands-on and interactive learning, and all the resources involved in the activities are brought to the school.

-School visits are coordinated by Jen Brooke and the workshops are delivered by Jen, Sean Doherty and Lauren Hockenhull.
+School visits are coordinated by Jen Brooke and the workshops are delivered by Jen and Sean Doherty.
 GeoBus was developed by geologist Dr Ruth Robinson, and is directed by Ruth and Dr Claire Cousins.
 We have an active Steering Committee composed of the GeoBus team plus representatives from our sponsor companies, which meets twice a year to discuss the achievements, workshop developments, social media, competitions and finances of GeoBus.

 Meet the GeoBus Team